 Fiction Criteria.
 The Library's fiction collection includes a wide variety of contemporary works representing all genres, as well as classics and important novels of the past.
 An effort is made to purchase in multiple fiction genres including mysteries, science fiction, graphic novels, fantasy, westerns, and romances.
 Reasonable efforts are made to complete series and purchase books written by local authors or that have local interest.
-The collection for teen's includes all of the above genres and is generally for ages 12 - 18+.
+The collection for teens includes all of the above genres and is generally for ages 12 - 18+.
 The children's fiction collection includes materials designed to initiate, encourage and develop reading ability.
-In addition to the general selection criteria, fiction is selected based on favorable published reviews, popular demand, reputation of the author and publisher and appropriateness for Library customers.
+In addition to the general selection criteria, fiction is selected based on favorable published reviews, popular demand, reputation of the author and publisher and appropriateness for Library patrons.

 Periodicals.
 Periodicals are collected in print format.
 Periodicals are selected based on reviews and local interest.
-Increasingly, periodicals are available in downloadable format through the Black Gold Cooperative Library System so the physical collection has decreased.
+Periodicals may be available in downloadable format through the Black Gold Cooperative Library System.

 Reference.
 Reference materials provide quick, concise and up to date information and include indexes, encyclopedias, biographical resources, dictionaries, almanacs, and directories.
-Selection of reference materials is based on favorable published reviews, reputation of author or publisher, accuracy and currency of information, and cost, (including the cost to maintain items requiring frequent updates).
-Increasingly, these materials are most up-to-date in online format so the physical collection has decreased in size.
+Selection of reference materials is based on favorable published reviews, reputation of author or publisher, accuracy and currency of information, and cost (including the cost to maintain items requiring frequent updates).
+Increasingly, these materials are most up to date in online format, so the physical collection has decreased in size.